 In this section you can choose which profiles to use for your environment's security compliance, you can enable additional best practices or even create your own custom profile.

-Custom Profiles - Create your own profiles for audits, organize all necessary checks in one place, and more.
+Custom Profiles: By enabling Custom Profiles you can create your own profiles for audits and organize all necessary checks in one place.

-The User Profile tab can be used to manage the Local user accounts or to connect Runecast Analyzer to Active Directory.
+The User Profile tab can be used to manage the Local users accounts or to connect Runecast Analyzer to Active Directory.

 The default local user that has access to the Runecast Analyzer web interface is:

 By default, rcuser is granted with Admin role which cannot be changed.
-Click Edit user in the Actions column to change the default password.
+Click Edit user (cog icon) in the Actions column to change the default password.

 rcuser is the only account which cannot be deleted.

-An unlimited number of Local User accounts can be added.
+An unlimited number of Local users accounts can be added.
 For each user, one of two roles can be selected: Admin or Read-only.

 The Admin role has no restrictions – it can manage the Runecast Analyzer without any limitations.
 It has also permission to create/remove other users apart from rcuser.

-Domain Groups – any user/group in the specified domain group will get the specified access (Admin or Read-only) to the Runecast Analyzer web interface.
+Domain Groups: name of the Active Directory group.
+Any user, that is a member of this group in the specified domain will get the assigned permissions (Admin or Read-only) to the Runecast Analyzer web interface.

 Optionally, you can configure advanced options by clicking on the Advanced options link:

-URL (the address and port of a domain controller, for example ldap://dc.company.com)
+URL: the address of a domain controller, for example

 Filters can be used to disable a combination of configuration items and issues from showing in the reports and statistics.
-Without filters, Runecast will include all configuration items it has access to for all possible issues and best practices.
-Typically, these are all inventory objects within vCenter and (optionally) NSX-V Manager, NSX-T Manager, Kubernetes, vCD, or Horizon Connection Server.
+Without filters, Runecast Analyzer will include all configuration items it has access to for all possible issues and best practices.
+Typically, these are all inventory objects within the analyzed System.

 There are many use cases for using filters, for example: